 - Energy efficient

 A geothermal heat pump reduces a home's annual heating energy use by 50 to 70 per cent.
-The system can also reduce space cooling costs up to 40 per cent and domestic water heating costs up to 25 per cent.
+The system can also reduce domestic water heating costs up to 20 per cent.

 - Environmentally friendly

 Geothermal heat pumps draw on soil temperatures to heat or cool your home.
 This reduces your home's energy use, greenhouse gas emissions and harmful effects on the environment.